ccvale/Lyft-Assignment/README.md

 - The response object is a `return_string` that contains every third letter of the passed `string_to_cut` argument

-- I have interfaced the backend by providing a simple HTML page that mimics this functionality
+- I have interfaced the backend by providing a simple HTML page that visualizing this functionality by using Ajax to handle the requests, and displays the results of valid requests, and errors on invalid ones